 In exchange for more powers and control over local budgets, Greater Manchester agreed to elect a regional mayor who would act as a single point of accountability – to both local people and central government.

-Devolution doesn’t mean more money in the pot.
-But it does mean having more control over how and where we spend the money we have.
+Devolution means having more control over how and where we spend the money we have.

 It means we can design services and find ways of working that better meet the needs of Greater Manchester and the people that live, work and invest here.
 It means we can boost our economy and reinvest money back into the region to where it is needed most.